 Southern Economy Asian Studies Globalization Quantitative and Qualitative Research Methods Economic Development

-Assistant Professor of History and American Sciences · University of Mary Washington
+Associate Professor of History and American Studies · University of Mary Washington

 Dr. Devlin focuses on race, public memory, and social justice

 American Studies Social Justice Race Public Memory American History

 Professor of Archaeology and Anthropology, College of Arts and Sciences; and Secretary of the Faculty at UNC-Chapel Hill · UNC at Chapel Hill

 Precolonial Indian cultures of the American South, origins of political centralization, ancient art styles, analysis of ancient ceramics.